DoCatsHaveMinds

 Cat lovers are literally the limits of science when it comes to the question of cat minds.
 They define a frontier beyond which science can go no further.

 Ultimately, you may harrumph, but science is a social phenomenon.
 And the cat lovers of the world can and will hold that line.
-Any story to the effect that cats don't have minds is going to get firewalled around a few cognitive research geeks, while the rest of the world is protected from it.
+Any story to the effect that cats don't have minds is going to get firewalled to a few cognitive research geeks, while the rest of the world is protected from it.
+And goes on happily assuming that cats do, indeed, have minds.